pushchain/push-chain-examples/tutorials/universal-counter/app/README.md

-# Universal Counter App (Basic)
+# Universal Counter App

 A clean React application demonstrating cross-chain interaction with the Universal Counter smart contract on PushChain.
-This is the basic implementation showing hardcoded chain counters with a simple, professional interface.
+This implementation shows cross-chain counters with a simple, professional interface.

 👉 Full Tutorial: [Read the step-by-step guide on Push.org](https://push.org/docs/chain/tutorials/universal-counter/)